App indexability

 4. Customize your app's meta description

-All public apps hosted on Community Cloud are indexed by search engines.
+All public apps hosted on Streamlit Community Cloud are indexed by search engines.
 If your app is private, it will not be indexed by search engines.
 To make your private app public, read Share your app.

 By choosing a custom subdomain, you can use it to help people find your app.
 For example, if you're deploying an app that generates training data, you might choose a subdomain like traingenerator.streamlit.app.
-This makes it easy for people to find your app by searching for "training generator" or "train generator streamlit app"
+This makes it easy for people to find your app by searching for "training generator" or "train generator streamlit app."

 The meta title of your app is the text that appears in search engine results.
 It is also the text that appears in the browser tab when your app is open.
 By default, the meta title of your app is the same as the title of your app.
 However, you can customize the meta title of your app by setting the st.set_page_config parameter page_title to a custom string.
 For example: